wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-first-steps/includes/5-exercise-create-simple-flow.md

     ![The Get current date and time action.](..\media\exercise-get-current-date-and-time-action.png)

-1. Now, deploy two **Write to Excel worksheet** actions to add log information in the Excel file.
+1. Deploy two **Write to Excel worksheet** actions to add log information in the Excel file.
 Use the first one to write the copied folder's path in the first column and the second one to add a timestamp in the second column of the first available row.

     ![The Write to Excel worksheet action.](..\media\exercise-write-to-excel-worksheet-action.png)

-1. Lastly, use a **Close Excel** action to save and close the Excel file.
+1. Use a **Close Excel** action to save and close the Excel file.

     ![The Close Excel action.](..\media\exercise-close-excel-action.png)

-1. To test that the flow runs as expected, select the **Run** button, pick a folder and check that the log file has been updated.
+1. To test that the flow runs as expected, select the **Run** button, pick a folder, and then check that the log file has been updated.

     ![The final flow and the run button.](..\media\exercise-final-flow.png)

-1. If the flow works as expected, save it and close the flow designer.
+1. If the flow works as expected, save it and then close the flow designer.